calgaryml/calgaryml.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper, {% cite evci2022gradientflowsparse %}, has been accepted to be presented at the 2022 AAAI Conference!
+Our paper, {% cite evci2022gradientflowsparse %}, has been accepted to be presented as an **Oral** at the 2022 AAAI Conference!
+The conference had a 15% acceptance rate for posters alone.